 Jim Naismith is Founder and Technical Director of GyreOx, a biotechnology company recently set up with investment from the UK Innovation and Science Seed Fund (UKI2S).
 He is a global leader in chemical biology and the inventor on all of GyreOx’s patents.
 Jim is also Director of the Rosalind Franklin Institute, a joint industry / academic enterprise based at the Harwell Research Campus, and Professor of Structural Biology at the University of Oxford.

 Here Jim shares his experiences successfully spinning-out a company from academic research and some useful tips that he’s learned along the way.

 GyreOx is a biotechnology company focused on creating novel medicines that address complex intracellular targets in a wide range of diseases including cancer, inflammation and infectious diseases.
-Our unique platform technology combines chemistry and synthetic biology processes to create a class of novel macrocyclic peptides.
+Our unique platform technology combines chemistry and engineering biology processes to create a class of novel macrocyclic peptides.

 Even though this is a relatively early stage technology, the reputation and track record of our lead scientist made it possible to obtain funding.
 We have shown that we are able to make libraries of compounds but believing in the idea was essential to demonstrate its importance and potential to investors.
 Often with investors you get a maybe, so you need to start with an idea that you believe in and push until you get a yes or a no.

 Do right by your technology

 Aspects of the development of our technology development are not suited to academic / grant funding so commercialising the technology was the next logical step in the development process.
 This is particularly true of scaling the technology and automating our processes.